PubInv/PubInv/README.md

-# PIFAH
+# Public Invention for All Humanity

-A Personal Invitation
+## A Personal Invitation

 The creation of new technology is not the only or best way to help our fellow-beings.
 Love is more important than lasers, and kindness more important than computers.
 Still, many of us better suited to serve humanity in code than in a sermon, or holding a test tube rather than the hand of the dying.